Nicky Campbell speaks to daughter of his alleged abuser on podcast

 “So I feel we’re the antithesis and I’m glad about that.”

-Ms Pearson said she was “angry” that no attempt to contact her had been made by the Edinburgh Academy, after they themselves had been approached by Campbell ahead of airing his original podcast episode.
+Ms Pearson said she was “angry” that no attempt to contact her had been made by the Edinburgh Academy, after it was approached by Campbell ahead of airing his original podcast episode.

-She said the school had refused to give her a written apology because they did not know what Campbell “would do with it”.
+She said the school had refused to give her a written apology because it did not know what Campbell “would do with it”.

-“I took exception to that, Nicky, because there was a presumption that something that I felt I was due, I was going to pass on to you.
-‘Not impressed’ is putting it lightly,” she said.
+She added: “I took exception to that, Nicky, because there was a presumption that something that I felt I was due, I was going to pass on to you.
+‘Not impressed’ is putting it lightly.”

 Since the graphic stories about Dawson were first made public, Ms Pearson has spent hours speaking to other alleged victims on the phone, if they requested to do so.